 My boys, clearly, are terrified of dogs.

-They have a hard time taking a step back from the things that scare them, looking at those fears head on, and rationally understanding the root cause of what it is that makes them so frightened.
+Children have a hard time taking a step back from the things that scare them, looking at their fears head-on, and rationally understanding the root cause of what it is that makes them frightened.
 And getting them to talk about what is going on inside their little heads?

 Forget it.
 It’s an awfully difficult task.

-Stories can help children recognize that they do not sit alone with their fears and that other kids grapple with the same frightful emotions.
+Books for kids with anxiety help children recognize they do not sit alone with their fears and that other kids grapple with the same frightful emotions.

 Our Favorite Books for Kids with Anxiety